dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-Now I changed the background colour to the light blue.
-I want to give the whole render a more blue shader so I choose this colour.
-But the pixels in dark areas are not so solid now.
-I may try black later.
+For this time I use the black background as an another test.
+The black background gives the pixels in the dark areas more solid looking, so I may keep this as the final colour of background.